Major Challenges Facing the Professional Services Industry Today

 Most problems point back to the inherent unpredictability of this space.
 For example, clients’ budgets can scale up and down, often without notice – so it can be hard to predict when you’ll experience downtime or hit capacity limits.

 Another common problem is inconsistency in the sales funnel.
-That inconsistency could be caused by over-specialization, limited service offerings, an inexperienced sales team, or a team lacking in the resources and support they need to succeed.
+That inconsistency could be caused by over-specialization, limited service offerings, an inexperienced sales team, or a team lacking the resources and support they need to succeed.

 4. Rising to New Client Expectations

-With so many milestones, stakeholders, and moving pieces that need to come together to execute on any given project, it’s really hard for firms to make promises they can keep.
+With so many milestones, stakeholders, and moving pieces that need to come together to execute any given project, it’s really hard for firms to make promises they can keep.
 That, of course, impacts retention rates, revenue, and your reputation.
 It also puts your sales team in a tough spot when they can’t provide accurate quotes or deliver the promises outlined in the SLA.

 Ultimately, these issues stem from fragmentation, poor visibility, and an inability to leverage data to drive client outcomes.